Doctor in Skin Hair & Nail Clinic

 - Exposure to the elements: Exposure to very dry and dusty weather causes an increase in the rate of hair loss.
 Therefore, it is imperative to take good care of hair before and after you go out in bad weather.

 - Other causes: After radiotherapy, your hair may not grow back the same.
 Hair loss is caused due to many triggers like emotional shock, high fever allergies.
 Frequent and unmediated use of hair products and coloring agents also leads to hair loss.
 Poor nutrition and too much consumption of junk food can be other major causes of hair loss.
+If you wish to discuss about any specific problem, you can consult a Dermatologist.

 Scabies is a type of skin conditions that causes itching and rashes.
 This dermatological condition is caused by Sarcoptes scabiei, a microscopic mite.
 It is a contagious condition, which can spread through physical contact.
 An estimate shows that scabies infects over 300 million people worldwide per year.